israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Only a single prototype mutation is permitted in an object literal: multiple prototype mutations are a syntax error.

+ Property definitions that do not use "colon" notation are not prototype mutations

 ### Property Accessors